carlobaldassi/GaussDCA.jl/README.md

 Usage
 -----

 To load the code, just type `using GaussDCA`.

 This software provides one main function, `gDCA(filname::String, ...)`.
-This function takes the name of a (possibly gzipped) FASTA file, and returns a predicted contact ranking, in the form of a Vector of triples, each triple containing two indices `i` and `j` (with `i < j + 4`) and a score.
-The indices start counting from 1, and indicate pair of residue positions in the given alignment.
+This function takes the name of a (possibly gzipped) FASTA file, and returns a predicted contact ranking, in the form of a Vector of triples, each triple containing two indices `i` and `j` (with `i` < `j`) and a score.
+The indices start counting from 1, and denote pair of residue positions in the given alignment; pairs which are separated by less than a given number of residues (by default 5) are filtered out.
 The triples are sorted by score in descending order, such that predicted contacts should come up on top.

 For convenience, a utility function is also provided, `printrank(output, R)`, which prints the result of `gDCA` either in a file or to a stream, given as